tkw1536/ggman/README.md

 Note that these binaries are compressed with [`upx`](https://upx.github.io) in order to decrease executable size.

 After obtaining the binary (through either of the two means), simply place it in your `$PATH`.
+Alternatively, you can simply type `make install` from the source code to have it installed directly.
 `ggman` does not depend on any external software (although having `git` in `$PATH` allows for passing through arguments to `clone`).

 ## LICENSE